kinecosystem/move-kin-android/README.md

 ## Enabling Kin Transactions Between Applications

 ### Send Kin
-In enable your app to send Kin to other application, do the following:
+To enable your app to send Kin to another application, do the following:

 1. In your root project, add a new package named *kindiscover*.
 2. In the *kindiscover* directory, create a service class named *SendKinService* and declare it in your *manifest.xml*.